Resources

 • How to create a space:

-• Behavioral training which includes mindfulness to cultivate self-awareness and stillness, along with practice to re-condition how you act.
+• Behavioral training includes mindfulness to cultivate self-awareness and stillness along with practice to re-condition how you act.

 • Taking a deep breath and slowly exhaling creates a space.